PINPODEV/time-slots-finder/README.md

  *
  * The format of the strings must be `YYYY-MM-DD HH:mm` or `MM-DD HH:mm`.
 When no
  * year specified, the shift repeats every year.
- * An unworked period MUST have the same date format for both startAt and endAt.
+ * An unavailable period MUST have the same date format for both startAt and endAt.
  */
-unworkedPeriods: [{
+unavailablePeriods: [{
     startAt: string,
     endAt: string,
 }]